7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Monitoring-And-Maintenance/Azure-Administration-Azure-Backups.md

 - Central Monitoring for your hybrid IT environment
 - Azure role-based access controll (Azure RBAC)
 - Soft Delete
-- Cross-3Region Restore
+- Cross-Region Restore
- Microsoft Azure Recovery Services (MARS) agent backups files, folders, and system state from Windows on-premises mahcnie and Azure VMs
+ Microsoft Azure Recovery Services (MARS) agent backups files, folders, and system state from Windows on-premises machine and Azure VMs
- - BAckups are stored in a REcovery Services vulat in Azure
+ - Backups are stored in a Recovery Services vulat in Azure
  - MARS agent is also known as the Azure Backup agent
  - The AMRS agent does not support Linux operating systems